cskay3/Comparative_mechanisms_of_gentrification/README.md

 ```

 # Set up
-Navigate into the specific directory
+Navigate into the specific directory:
 ```python
 cd Comparative_mechanisms_of_gentrification
 ```